Unboxed-Software/solana-course/content/token-program.md

 To create a mint using the `spl-token` library, you use the `createMint` function.
 The `createMint` function returns the `Publickey` of the new token `Mint`.
 This function requires the following arguments:

 - `connection` the connection to the cluster
-- `payer` payer for the transaction
+- `payer` the payer for the transaction
-- `mintAuthority` the mint authority authorized to mint tokens from the token mint, the mint authority can be updated to null after minting tokens to set the max supply and ensure no tokens can be minted in the future
+- `mintAuthority` the mint authority authorized to mint tokens from the token mint.
+The mint authority can be updated to null after minting tokens to set the max supply and ensure no tokens can be minted in the future
 - `freezeAuthority` the freeze authority can freeze the tokens in a Token Account, but is often set to null if freezing is not a desired attribute
-- `decimals` desired decimal precision of the token
+- `decimals` specifies the desired decimal precision of the token

 All together, that looks like this: